Safeguarding and Welfare

 the action we take to promote the welfare of children and protect them from harm - is everyone's responsibility.
 Everyone who comes into contact with children and families has a role to play.

 — Working together to safeguard children (Department for Education 2015)

 Leeds City Council's Prevent page provides guidance on how to notice signs of radicalisation:

 The safeguarding of pupils is of high priority to us and alongside ensuring that the safeguarding of all pupils is everyone’s responsibility at Wykebeck Primary, we also have a team of staff who are responsible for keeping children safe and further supporting those most vulnerable to harm and neglect.
-This team is known as the Pastoral Team and consists of Miss Hussain, Mrs Hart, Mrs Simpson, Mr Cockerham and Mr Bowers.
+This team is known as the Pastoral Team and consists of Miss Hussain, Mrs Hart, Mrs Wade, Mrs Simpson and Mr Cockerham.

 Safeguarding at Wykebeck Primary can be summarised as:

 preventing impairment of children’s and learners’ health or development

 ensuring that children and learners are growing up in circumstances consistent with the provision of safe and effective care